bri-anadi/opera/README.md

 ### Prerequisites

 - Node.js 18+ (recommended Node.js 20 LTS)
-- pnpm package manager (v8.10.0+)
+- npm, pnpm, or yarn package manager
-- MetaMask or another Ethereum wallet
+- Web3 wallet (MetaMask, Coinbase Wallet, or any WalletConnect-compatible wallet)
-- Chain (Base Mainnet or Base Sepolia)
+- Access to Base Mainnet or Base Sepolia testnet
-- Chainlink VRF Subscription
-- Chainlink Automation Registration
+- USDC tokens for testing (on testnet) or production use (on mainnet)

 ### Installation